-10 4.1 Norm and scalar product definition
+5.1 Norm and scalar product definition

 For both control trajectories, 18H and R21, the error vector is orthogonally projected onto orthonormalised bred vectors and the square error component, which is a function of the number of bred vectors used, is expressed as a percentage of the square norm of the whole error vector (Sects.
-4.2 and 5.2).
-In order to orthogonalise the bred vectors and to compute the error orthogonal projection, the definition of a scalar product is

-- 15 and to compute the error orthogonal projection, the definition of a scalar product is needed.
-Our choice, appearing as the most natural, is the sum of component products extended to the whole three-dimensional domain (actually vertical levels 5-45 only) for the variables temperature and horizontal velocity, each normalised with its own variability (Sect.
-3).
-This is called TUV scalar product hereafter.
-The norm of a vector - 20 is by definition the square root of the scalar product of the vector with itself; the TUV norm is then dimensionless; it can be interpreted as a fraction of the overall state variability.
-Since the state vector is composed by many other variables besides T, U, and V (pressure, specific humidity, vertical velocity, concentration of condensed water phases, etc.), this is more properly a seminorm: it is considered sufficient, though, to - evaluate errors and state differences, because the chosen variables have the most direct impact on the dynamics.
-The error size is defined as the TUV norm of the vector difference between control and true state.
+5.2 and 6.2).
+In order to orthogonalise the bred vectors and to compute the error orthogonal projection, the definition of a scalar product is needed.
+Our choice, appearing as the most natural, is the sum of component products extended to the whole three-dimensional domain (actually vertical levels 5-45 only) for the variables temperature and horizontal velocity, each normalised with its own variability many other variables besides T, U, and V (pressure, specific humidity, vertical velocity, concentration of condensed water phases, etc.), this is more properly a seminorm: it is considered sufficient,